Donald Campbell: Water speed records

 Campbell began his speed record attempts in the summer of 1949, using his father's old boat, Blue Bird K4, which he renamed Bluebird K4.
 His initial attempts that summer were unsuccessful, although he did come close to raising his father's existing record.
 The team returned to Coniston Water, Lancashire in 1950 for further trials.
 While there, they heard that an American, Stanley Sayres, had raised the record from 141 to 160 mph, beyond K4's capabilities without substantial modification.

 In late 1950 and 1951, Bluebird K4 was modified to make it a "prop-rider" as opposed to her original immersed propeller configuration.
-This greatly reduced hydrodynamic drag, as the third planing point would now be the propeller hub, meaning one of the two propeller blades was always out of the water at high speed.
+This greatly reduced hydrodynamic drag: The third planing point would now be the propeller hub, meaning one of the two propeller blades was always out of the water at high speed.
 She now sported two cockpits, the second one being for Leo Villa.

 Bluebird K4 now had a chance of exceeding Sayres' record and also enjoyed success as a circuit racer, winning the Oltranza Cup in Italy in the spring of that year.
 Returning to Coniston in September, they finally got Bluebird up to 170 mph after further trials, only to suffer a structural failure at 170 mph which wrecked the boat.
 Sayres raised the record the following year to 178 mph in Slo-Mo-Shun IV.

-Along with Campbell, Britain had another potential contender for water speed record honours — John Cobb.
+Along with Campbell, Britain had another potential contender for water speed record honours – John Cobb.
 He had commissioned the world's first purpose-built turbojet Hydroplane, Crusader, with a target speed of over 200 mph, and began trials on Loch Ness in autumn 1952.
 Cobb was killed later that year, when Crusader broke up, during an attempt on the record.
 Campbell was devastated at Cobb's loss, but he resolved to build a new Bluebird boat to bring the water speed record back to Britain.

 In early 1953, Campbell began development of his own advanced all-metal jet-powered Bluebird K7 hydroplane to challenge the record, by now held by the American prop rider hydroplane Slo-Mo-Shun IV.[1]
 Designed by Ken and Lew Norris, the K7 was a steel-framed, aluminium-bodied, three-point hydroplane with a Metropolitan-Vickers Beryl axial-flow turbojet engine, producing 3,500-pound-force (16 kN) of thrust.

 Like Slo-Mo-Shun, but unlike Cobb's tricycle Crusader, the three planing points were arranged with two forward, on outrigged sponsons and one aft, in a "pickle-fork" layout, prompting Bluebird's early comparison to a blue lobster.
 K7 was of very advanced design and construction, and its load bearing steel space frame ultra rigid and stressed to 25 g (exceeding contemporary military jet aircraft).
 It had a design speed of 250 mph and remained the only successful jet-boat in the world until the late 1960s.